There are many powerful catalysts in the market: The Progressive Corporation (PGR) can be one of them - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Jan 31 when Mascaro Daniel P sold 3,284 shares for $135.73 per share.
 The transaction valued at 445,737 led to the insider holds 38,888 shares of the business.

 Broz Steven sold 930 shares of PGR for $126,015 on Jan 30.
 The Chief Information Officer now owns 30,041 shares after completing the transaction at $135.50 per share.
 On Jan 04, another insider, Griffith Susan Patricia, who serves as the President and CEO of the company, sold 26,885 shares for $130.36 each.
 As a result, the insider received 3,504,729 and left with 431,810 shares of the company.